tzimmer3/WeatherPrediction/README.md

 ## Methodology (Data)

-For a year, give me the second table after the graphs for months:
+For a year, scrape the second table after the graphs for months:
 	February - September

 Grabbed the whole year (minus January) for 2020 so that an accurate prediction can occur for 2021